 So you need a source of direct current electricity.
 Batteries provide direct current, but your wall outlet provides alternating current.
 One solution would be to use a car battery, although any sort of battery will end up drained and need to be recharged.
 A car battery charger is also a conceivable source.
 It turns out, by the way, that if you use a car battery, you need to make certain you don't short the leads, as this could melt your wire and set things (like your house) aflame.
 Also, car batteries are full of acid.
 Lacking in such monstrous appliances, we opted to obtain a wall-wart DC adaptor from Goodwill.
 Car batteries provide 12 volts each, and a car battery charger will provide the same, but we were warned that with a wall-wart DC adaptor we ought to stick to something within the 3-4.5 volt range.
-We found a Nokia phone charger at 3.7 volts.
+We found a Nokia acrylic was easy to wipe off, but oil-based paint took some phone charger at 3.7 volts.